ng4eb/ng4eb.github.io/src/assets/markdowns/ch3p2.md

 Now you have already learned about three built-in directives in Angular!
 You can look at the full code of this section on [Stackblitz](https://stackblitz.com/edit/ng4eb-built-in-directives-demo).

-## Creating a random color directive
+## Creating a Random Color Directive

 In this section, we will create a custom directive that applies random colors to the host elements.
 Before we do so, let's take a brief look at the code structure of a custom directive.